drbean/edit/tsailin/2019APBR_english_proofing.md

 as specialized manufacturers in the production networks of value chains.

-On the value proposition for the customers, OEM latecomers posit their value on providing the contracted manufacturing with the advantage of cost, speed, and reliability (Chin, Liu, and Yang 2016; Jacobides, MacDuffie, and Tae 2016).
-ODM latecomers provide customized product development and contract manufacturing with the coordination of the marketing strategy to brand subcontractors (Bijarboneh 2015; Lee, Song, and Kwak 2015).
-OBM latecomers sell innovative products to promote the utilization of customers (Chu 2009; Feng-Hsu, Heng-Yih, and Ting-Ling 2008).
-On the business activities, the latecomers configure their works through the position of production works on the value chains, including R&D, manufacturing, marketing works (Chu 2009; Manzakoğlu and Er 2018).
+As for value proposition for their customers, OEM latecomers posit their value on providing the contracted manufacturing with advantages in cost, speed, and reliability (Chin, Liu, and Yang 2016; Jacobides, MacDuffie, and Tae 2016).
+ODM latecomers provide customized product development and contract manufacturing, along with the coordination of marketing strategy to brand subcontractors (Bijarboneh 2015; Lee, Song, and Kwak 2015).
+OBM latecomers sell innovative products to promote the utilization scenarios of customers (Chu 2009; Feng-Hsu, Heng-Yih, and Ting-Ling 2008).
+As for business activities, latecomers configure their work through the position of their production work on their value chains, including by means of R&D, manufacturing and marketing (Chu 2009; Manzakoğlu and Er 2018).
-Besides, for sustaining the competitive advantage in their business, the latecomers would engage different activities of value creation in production works.
-In R&D works, the engagement of product innovation enhances that the latecomers introduce a new product into the market (Huang, Chung, and Lin 2009; Wang and Wu 2012).
-In manufacturing works, the latecomers invest in process innovation to support the production of new products (Snihur and Wiklund 2019).
-In marketing works, latecomers promote sales in the market through innovative marketing strategies (Eng and Spickett-Jones 2009; Matthyssens, Vandenbempt, and Weyns 2009).
-For OEM latecomers, they focus on the manufacturing works to meet the request of outsourcers on cost, speed, and reliability, which they need a stable and incremental improvement (Chin, Liu, and Yang 2016;
+In addition, to sustain a competitive advantage in their business, latecomers will engage in different forms of value creation in their production work.
+In R&D work, the engagement of product innovation enhances the ability of latecomers to introduce a new product into the market (Huang, Chung, and Lin 2009; Wang and Wu 2012).
+In manufacturing work, latecomers invest in process innovation to support the production of new products (Snihur and Wiklund 2019).
+In marketing work, latecomers promote sales in the market through innovative marketing strategies (Eng and Spickett-Jones 2009; Matthyssens, Vandenbempt, and Weyns 2009).
+For OEM latecomers, the focus is on manufacturing work to meet the cost, speed, and reliability requests of outsourcers, which they can expect to become greater in a stable and incremental manner (Chin, Liu, and Yang 2016;
 Bijarboneh 2015).
-In other words, the innovation in the process of manufacturing would be the core in the business activities of OEM firms (Forbes and Wield 2008; Hobday, Rush, and Bessant 2004).
-For ODM latecomers, they mainly engage in R&D and manufacturing works to provide contract designing and manufacturing for brand outsourcers.
+In other words, innovation in the process of manufacturing will be at the core of the business activities of OEM firms (Forbes and Wield 2008; Hobday, Rush, and Bessant 2004).
+For ODM latecomers, their main focus is on R&D and manufacturing to provide contract designing and manufacturing work for brand outsourcers.
 The interconnection of product innovation and process innovation promotes the technological capabilities of ODM firms to help their customers provide innovative products in the market (Tiong et al. 2010; Wang and Wu 2012; Hobday, Rush, and Bessant 2004).
-For OBM latecomers, the new entrant of the existing market, they do not want only to expand their marketing innovation to compete with the incumbent firms but also to strengthen product innovation and process innovation to gain the advantage of products in technological development and manufacturing (Eng 2009; Chu 2009).
+For OBM latecomers, new entrants in an existing market, they do not want only to expand their marketing innovation efforts to compete with incumbent firms but also to strengthen product innovation and process innovation to gain an advantage for their products in technological development and manufacturing (Eng 2009; Chu 2009).

 In the business model of a firm, organizational management plays a